 Safer than ever

-If you would like to understand why the next generation of nuclear reactors will be safer and more efficient than ever, please consider joining our free webinar “Towards a Virtual Nuclear Reactor”, which will be held on Wednesday 26th February 2020.
+If you would like to understand why the next generation of nuclear reactors will be safer and more efficient than ever, please consider watching our free webinar, where we discuss using CFD simulation to improve nuclear reactor performance and safety.